Dlut-lab-zmn/GEAA-for-data-protection/README.md

-# GAPA-for-data-protection
+# GEAA-for-data-protection
-## This code is based on the paper 'Guided Reversible Adversarial Attack (GRAA): First Adversarial Step towards the Shared Data Protection'
+## This code is based on the paper 'Guided Erasable Adversarial Attack (GEAA) towards Shared Data Protection'

 It supports:
 - Adversarial poisoning attack